 How can we help?

-Stephensons has a team of specialist lawyers who defend cases of professional misconduct.
-We act for clients across a number of sectors including healthcare, education, professional services, accountancy and financial services.
-We have experience of defending professional clients facing a wide range of conduct issues, including dishonesty, financial misconduct, conflicts of interest, criminal convictions and practice related matters.
-If you are under investigation by your regulator or you have been referred to a hearing, contact our specialist lawyers on 0203 816 9274.
+Stephensons has a team of specialist lawyers who advise on all aspects of professional regulation.
+We act for clients across a number of sectors including accountancy, education, financial services, healthcare and legal services.
+We have experience of successfully defending professional clients facing a wide range of conduct issues, including dishonesty, financial misconduct, serious breaches of professional standards, conflicts of interest, criminal convictions and practice related matters.
+If you are facing proceedings before your regulator or professional body contact our specialist lawyers on 01616 966 229.

 Why choose Stephensons?

 Our firm has developed an excellent reputation in this field and we are recommended by the Legal 500 for professional disciplinary work.
 We have a network of offices, including London & Manchester, and we act for clients nationwide.
 We take a pro-active approach to defending cases and we pride ourselves on achieving the best possible results for our clients.
 We appreciate that regulators often impose tight deadlines and we regularly prepare cases at very short notice.
 We also understand the needs and anxieties of professional clients at risk of a restriction of their practice or in serious cases the loss of their livelihood.
 We recognise that being the subject of a regulatory investigation or professional conduct proceedings is a daunting prospect and we provide clear and strategic advice at each stage.

 Professional Discipline & Fitness to Practise Lawyers

 Head of Regulatory Law Carl Johnson talks about the role his team take in professional discipline and fitness to practise issues.
 Carl discusses the sort of cases the team at Stephensons can handle, the possible outcomes of professional discipline investigations and why legal advice is vital.